cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 Function definitions should have the return type on a separate line as the function.
 In addition, the opening brace for the function goes on a line by itself.
-This makes it easy to find function definitions by using ''grep ^function_name''.
+This makes it easy to find function definitions by using `grep ^function_name`.
 Therefore, functions should look like this:

 	int